What is postpartum depression?

 - An extreme lack of energy

-- Difficulty in making decision or reduced concentration
+- Difficulty in making a decision or reduced concentration

 - Appetite problems